CaptainCodeman/clean-go/readme.md

 ### Engine / Use-Cases
 The application level rules and use-cases orchestrate the domain model and add richer rules and logic including persistence.
-I prefer the term engine for this package becase it is the engine of what the app actually does.
+I prefer the term engine for this package because it is the engine of what the app actually does.
 The rules implemented at this level should not affect the domain model rules but obviously may depend on them.
 The rules of the application also shouldn't rely on the UI or the persistence frameworks being used.